dleonard0/red-json/README.md

+﻿
 # Red JSON

 A just-in-time, helpful JSON parser for C.

 * No pre-parse.
 You keep the JSON text in memory until you need the values.
 * Seek or iterate a `char *` pointer over nested JSON objects and arrays without converting.
-Fast.
-* Call converter functions to get a safe or "best-effort" C value.
+* Converter functions turn a JSON value into a safe or "best-effort" C value.
-  If you choose to ignore errors, the returned value is sensible.
+  If you ignore errors, the returned value is probably sensible.
-* All functions are `NULL`-tolerant.
+* Functions are`NULL`-tolerant.
+  NULL is treated the same as malformed or empty JSON input.

 ## Examples

-Let's convert some numbers
+Let's convert some numbers:

 ```c
     double x = json_as_double("1.24e8");
     double n = json_as_double(NULL); /* NAN, errno==EINVAL */
 ```

-Iterate over an array
+Iterate over an array:

 ```c
     const char *iter;